 Installing a window unit AC is easy.
 You will need the following:

-- Apply a seal around the unit.
-I recommend a foam adhesive sealer tape to apply around the window unit, the exhaust hose and ventilation kit to seal open-air cracks and seams
+2. Apply a seal around the unit.
+I recommend a foam adhesive sealer tape to apply around the window unit, the exhaust hose and ventilation kit to seal open air cracks and seams

 Cleaning The AC’s Outdoor Unit

-Bud Blankenship’s “Camping with Cats: Tent Air Conditioning Setup and Supper” is doing a great job describing how to set up a tent with an air conditioner.
+Bud Blankenship’s “Camping with Cats: Tent Air Conditioning Setup and Supper” is does a great job describing how to setup a tent with an air conditioner.

 If you choose to go with a window air conditioner though it’s best to go with a smaller sized unit.
 There are two reasons for this option: